Scorpion pose: Beginner to intermediate

 Ardha Pincha Mayurasana (Half Feathered Peacock pose), also called Dolphin pose, has the forearms on the floor as for the full pose, but the feet remain on the floor as in Downward Dog Pose.

-The pose may be begun with the body nearly horizontal, much as in Caturanga Dandasana, Low Plank Pose, and the legs may then be walked forwards to raise the back to a high angle.
+The pose may be begun with the body nearly horizontal, much as in Chaturanga Dandasana, Low Plank Pose, and the legs may then be walked forwards to raise the back to a high angle.
 A dolphin exercise alternates repeatedly between the low variant, with the head in front of the hands and the elbows flexed, and the high variant, with the hips raised and the head behind the hands.

 One leg may be raised in line with the body (One-legged Dolphin pose).

 The full pose can be approached with the hands near a wall, and the legs can be jumped up to rest on the wall; a further step, with the body vertical, is to bend the knees so that the feet are flat on the wall; then balance can be explored, raising one foot to the vertical.
 Props may be used to assist with alignment: a block may be placed against the wall, between the hands; a strap may be fastened around the arms just above the elbows.

 Practitioners are cautioned not to attempt the full balance away from the wall until they are not using props and have the strength and flexibility to land safely if they fall; this requires the ability to perform backarches such as Urdhva Dhanurasana, Upwards Bow pose.